devopsleague/VictoriaMetrics/README.md

 - **Downsampling**: Reducing storage costs and increasing performance for queries over historical data.
 - **Stable releases** with long-term support lines ([LTS](https://docs.victoriametrics.com/lts-releases/)).
 - **Comprehensive support**: First-class consulting, feature requests and technical support provided by the core VictoriaMetrics dev team.
-- Many others you can read at [the Enterprise page](https://docs.victoriametrics.com/enterprise/).
+- Many other features, which you can read about on [the Enterprise page](https://docs.victoriametrics.com/enterprise/).

 [Contact us](mailto:info@victoriametrics.com) if you need enterprise support for VictoriaMetrics.
 Or you can request a free trial license [here](https://victoriametrics.com/products/enterprise/trial/), downloaded Enterprise binaries are available at [Github Releases](https://github.com/VictoriaMetrics/VictoriaMetrics/releases/latest).